brandonhorst/docs.lacona.io/docs/basics/getting-started.md

 By convention, the package name should start with `lacona-`, though this is not enforced.

 `lacona init` will also prompt you for the URL of a Git repository and a license.
-Your addon will get rejected if your code is unlicensed or not publicly available.

 ### Commands vs Extensions